Jackie McKennie and James Grady

-For this achievement, James was recently interviewed by Black Enterprise Magazine.
-He told them that his annual pay jumped by almost $25,000, saying, “I wouldn’t have received the promotion without my degree…the points I received for my degree, along with points for military education, made the difference between first and second place for the position of sergeant major.”
+For this achievement, James was interviewed by Black Enterprise Magazine.
+He told them, “I wouldn’t have received the promotion without my degree…the points I received for my degree, along with points for military education, made the difference between first and second place for the position of sergeant major.”

 Jackie and James said their most difficult challenge while pursuing their degrees was staying focused on schoolwork while maintaining their roles in the military.
 Jackie explained, “It was difficult to concentrate on my studies when I was constantly sending soldiers to Iraq and Afghanistan, especially when James was in Afghanistan.”
 But Jackie remained determined and focused, and soon found that the people who she worried about were also her motivation.
 “I wanted to show my children, and the soldiers I supervised as a Sergeant Major, that it is never too late.”